-In applied athletic injury research, and in particular large-scale epidemiological studies, operationalisations of athletic injury (typically of the theoretical definition proposed by the IOC; Definition 1) have commonly centred around availability for participation and time-loss, i.e., whether an athlete is available for training or match play e.g., Definition 4 & 5 [15, 17, 18].
+To provide a practical demarcation boundary to assist with distinguishing athletic injury from non-injury in applied athletic injury research, and in particular large-scale epidemiological studies, operationalisations of athletic injury (typically of the theoretical definition proposed by the IOC; Definition 1) have commonly centred around availability for participation and time-loss, i.e., whether an athlete is available to participate in training or match play e.g., Definition 4 & 5 [15, 17, 18].
 Accordingly, the absence of availability for sports participation from the definition of injury proposed by the IOC may be confusing to some.
 Is availability for sports not a necessary or sufficient condition for an athletic injury to exist?

-Operational definitions are essential for translating theoretical concepts and definitions into measurable variables, turning these into identifiable, measurable and predictable entities [8, 31, 36-38].
+Operational definitions are essential for translating theoretical concepts and definitions into assessable variables, turning these into identifiable, measurable and predictable entities [8, 33, 39-41].
 However, these definitions often sacrifice theoretical rigor to accommodate the limitations of available assessment tools, prioritising practicality (e.g., cost effectiveness, limitations in measurement technologies etc.) over conceptual precision.

-Depending on the context, this may be problematic [69].
+Depending on the context, this may be problematic [73].
 The greater the misalignment between a theoretical definition and its operationalisation, the poorer the measurement, as the operationalisations deviate from the concept they are intended to measure.

-While availability for sports participation serves as a useful practical criterion for identifying and managing injuries in applied settings and large-scale epidemiological studies, arguably aligning more closely with what sporting entities often prioritise, which is availability to train or compete, it is important to recognise that defining athletic injuries by their impact on participation constitutes a theoretical compromise.
+While availability for sports participation serves as a practical criterion for demarcating injury from non-injury in applied settings and large-scale epidemiological studies, arguably aligning more closely with what sporting entities often prioritise, which is availability to train or compete, it is important to recognise that defining athletic injuries by their impact on participation constitutes a theoretical compromise.
 This is why such an approach is more accurately termed a 'time-loss injury,' which is a different concept to an 'athletic injury'.
 Regardless, the concept of time-loss is fundamentally grounded in an absence of participation, and accordingly, it is important to examine whether availability for participation in sports is a necessary or sufficient condition for an athletic injury to exist.

 Consider the following scenario: In 2008, Tiger Woods won the U.S. Open in golf despite competing with a torn anterior cruciate ligament and a double stress fracture in his leg.
 Based on any reasonable interpretation of the term injury (Table 2), it would be illogical to suggest that Tiger Woods did not have an athletic injury-his anterior cruciate ligament was ruptured, and he required knee reconstruction surgery after the tournament.
 Therefore, the following premises can be established, leading to a deductive conclusion: